water fasting: the benefits of a 5 days fast are real

 But is it?

 I know the main draw to fasting, for many people, is weight loss.
-And this benefit seems quite obvious: the fewer calories you eat equals a caloric deficit over time equals weight loss.
+This benefit seems quite obvious: the fewer calories you eat equals a caloric deficit over time equals weight loss.
 And not carrying around excess weight and putting your body under undue stress is a very, very good thing.
-Although, I did lose about 8 pounds over the 5 day fast (and I am a modest 150 pounds on average), I certainly wasn’t in it for the weight loss.
+Although, I did lose about 8 pounds over the 5-day fast (and I am a modest 150 pounds on average), I certainly wasn’t in it for the weight loss.

 So why do it?